moehriegitt/hob3l/doc/scadformat.md

   * There must be no holes, i.e., the solid must be specified completely with no face missing.
+  * Each edge must have exactly two adjacent faces.
+  * At each face, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in a face, nor must there be zero-thickness walls.
+  * At each edge, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in an edge.
   * At each vertex, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in a vertex.

-  * At each edge, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in an edge.
-  * At each face, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in a face, nor must there be zero-thickness walls.
-  * Each edge must have exactly two adjacent faces.
+The last criterion causes no error message, and the internal algorithms of Hob3l seem to cope with this.
+(Hob3l's `rotary_extrude` algorithm still avoids to generate this.)

 ### projection